How Aid Is Determined

 If your family has expenses not covered by the financial aid package, loans and payment plans may assist with these costs.

 You must reapply for financial aid every year.
-If your family’s finances do not change much from year to year, however, you can expect your family contribution and aid package to remain about the same from one year to the next.
+If your family’s finances do not change much from year to year, however, you can expect your aid index and aid package to remain about the same from one year to the next.